Albertus Henricus Wiese

 Albert Wiese was born in Bremen (in present-day Germany) in 1761.
-He served as Governor-General during the last years of the Batavian Republic and the early years of the Kingdom of Holland.
-During his time in office the British invaded Java.
-To reassert control, the government sent the revolutionary General Daendels, who promptly took over from Wiese and tried to drive out the British.
+He served as governor-general during the last years of the Batavian Republic and the early years of the Kingdom of Holland.
+During his time in office the Royal Navy engaged in the Java campaign of 1806–1807, annihilating a Dutch naval squadron under Vice-Admiral Pieter Hartsinck.
+To reassert control, the Dutch government sent Herman Willem Daendels, who promptly took over from Wiese and prepared for a potential British invasion.
 A future Governor-General, and Minister for the Colonies, Johannes van den Bosch, was adjutant-general under Governor-General Wiese.